How to Purchase a Business Through Seller Financing

 Determining the value of the business is not a straightforward process, as there are various methods used.
 The methods used by the professionals depend on the specific circumstances, such as a thorough analysis of your company’s financials, products and services, business model, business industry, and management team, and overall everything relevant to the current health and future potential of the business will be considered in determining the true value of your business.

 Once the evaluation process is complete, you will receive an estimate for a range of what exactly the business is worth and the amount you can expect to sell it for.
-The factors that make your business worthwhile offered to your customers are:
+The factors that make your business worthwhile and offered to your customers are:

 - Growth Rate: A faster growth rate means you receive a higher price.